Search Results for

 • This field is optional.

-• The field defines the maximum records can be included in 1 file.
-If the record amount exceeds the maximum number, the data will be separated to multiple files.
+• The field defines the maximum number of records that can be included in one file.
+If the number of records exceeds the maximum, the data is separated into multiple files.

 • Description

 • This field is optional.
-This field is used to describe the information of the config.
+It is used to describe the config.

 • Is active

-• If this checkbox is ticked, the relevant data files will be sent whenever the scheduler job is run.
+• If this checkbox is ticked, the relevant data files are sent whenever the scheduler job runs.

 • Generate upload folder everyday

-• If the checkbox is ticked, new folder will be created everyday to store the relevant exported file.
+• If the checkbox is ticked, a new folder is created every day to store the relevant exported file.

 • Folder name pattern